2do2go/requirejs-common-wrap-middleware/README.md

-#RequireJS commonJS wrap middleware
+# RequireJS commonJS wrap middleware

 Easiest way to share your modules between server and client side

-#Usage
+## Usage

-As a middleware:
+As a middleware

 ```js
 var app = express.createServer();
 app.use(require('requirejs-common-wrap-middleware').wrapper({